jbrry/ud_folder/README.md

 4. http://universaldependencies.org/conll18/baseline.html
 5. http://wiki.apertium.org/wiki/UDPipe

-Thank you to the developers of UDPipe.
+I would like to thank the developers of UDPipe.